-- Harappan culture is characterized by cultivation of wheat, barley and cotton; plough agriculture and bullocks for drought. - Wheeled carts were commonly used in the Indus valley.

-Harappans not only grew cotton but also devised methods for ginning / spinning / weaving.
+- Harappan culture is characterized by cultivation of wheat, barley and cotton; plough agriculture and bullocks for drought.
+Indus Valley is the home of cotton. - Wheeled carts were commonly used in the Indus valley. - Harappans not only grew cotton but also devised methods for ginning / spinning / weaving.